buraksekili/tyk-docs/tyk-docs/content/tyk-stack/tyk-pump/tyk-pump-configuration/tyk-pump-dashboard-config.md

 ### More

-There are 3 different pumps we want to look at:
+There are 3 different pumps you need to look at:

-1. mongo
+1. `mongo`
-2. mongo-pump-selective
+2. `mongo-pump-selective`
-3. mongo-pump-aggregate
+3. `mongo-pump-aggregate`

 ### Mongo